Image

 Application Process:

-Finalists for EHS-RISE positions will be selected by early April.
-The program begins with a mandatory orientation week on May 15-19, 2023.
-Attendance at the two-day UBRP Ethics Retreat on June 8-9 is also required.
+Your final online application must be submitted in Qualtrics no later than 5:00 p.m.
+Arizona Time on April 1, 2024.
+Finalists for EHS-RISE positions will be selected by April 15, and EHS-RISE staff will assist students with research placements with a faculty mentor of interest.
+The program begins with a mandatory full-day orientation on May 13, 2024.
+Attendance at the two-day UBRP Ethics Retreat in June 2024 (dates TBD) is also required.

 Questions?